11 best Amtrak trips from Indianapolis

 Photo by Kipp Teague

-Staunton, West Virginia is a historic and walkable city with an antique automobile museumfestivals and the world’s only replica of Shakepeare’s indoor theatre.
+Staunton, Virginia is a historic and walkable city with an antique automobile museumfestivals and the world’s only replica of Shakepeare’s indoor theatre.
 It’s also the birthplace of Woodrow Wilson, and you can visit his presidential library and museum while you’re there.
+Rental cars are available through Enterprise, but call ahead to make sure they can pick you up from the train station.
+You can use the car to explore the Shenandoah Valley and drive to outdoor attractions including Natural Chimneys Park and Grand Taverns.

 Charlottesville, Virginia